 GRASP’s mission is to improve and enrich the lives of adolescents and adults on the autism spectrum, and their families through, community advocacy & outreach, education, peer supports, programming and services, at no cost to its members.

-At GRASP we envision a world where all individuals on the autism spectrum are respected, valued, and fairly represented; where appropriate supports and services are readily available to those in need; and where people on the spectrum are empowered to participate in policy and personal decisions that affect their lives.
+At GRASP, we envision a world where all individuals on the autism spectrum are respected, valued, and fairly represented, where appropriate supports and services are readily available to those in need, where people on the spectrum are empowered to participate in personal decisions that affect their lives.

 Committed to meeting the needs of adults and teens on the autism spectrum . . .

 With an emphasis on community outreach and individuals advocating for their own needs, GRASP’s by-laws stipulate that the Executive Director, 100% of the Advisory Board, and 50% of the Board of Directors of GRASP must be people who are diagnosed on the autism spectrum.

 Speaking up for individuals on the spectrum . . .

 On a national level, GRASP speaks up to make sure the views of adults and teens on the autism spectrum are represented in the media and in public policy.
 On the local level, GRASP advocates for the needs of individuals in order to increase their level of independence, social community, quality of support systems, and personal understanding.

 A network of support . . .

 Through a network of regional peer-run support groups and online discussion groups, GRASP helps adults and teens across the country.
 GRASP also offers support to family members and clinicians, through in-person and online discussion groups.
 In addition, we provide programs specific to increasing socialization, daily living skills, employment, and self-advocacy.